-Time

-The time for the data access, based on the clock frequency specified in the SWO Configuration dialog box.
+Time For the C-SPY I-jet driver, the time for the data access is based on a dedicated 48-MHz clock.
+For the C-SPY J-Link driver and the simulator, the time for the data access, is based on the clock frequency, which you for the C-SPY J-Link driver specify in the SWO Configuration dialog box.
 If the time is displayed in italics, the target system has not been able to collect a correct time, but instead had to approximate it.
 This column is available when you have selected Show cycles from the context menu.

-Cycles

-The number of cycles from the start of the execution until
+Cycles The number of cycles from the start of the execution until the event.

-the event.
 This information is cleared at reset.
 If a cycle is displayed in italics, the target system has not been able to collect a correct time, but instead had to approximate it.

-This column is available when you have selected \boldsymbol{Show} cvcles from the context menu.

-Program Counter

-The content of the PC, that is, the address of the instruction that performed the memory access.

-If the column displays ---, the target system failed to provide the debugger with any information.
-If the column displays Overflow in red, the communication channel transmit to handle all data from the target system.
+This column is available when you have selected Show cycles from the context menu.
+Program Counter Displays one of these: An address, which is the content of the PC, that is, the address of the instruction that performed the memory access. , the target system failed to provide the debugger with any information.
+Overflow in red, the communication channel failed to transmit all data from the target system.

-Value

-Displays the access type and the value (using the access size) for the location or area you want to log accesses to.
-For example, if zero is read using a byte access it will be displayed as 0×00 , and for a long access it will be displayed as 0x00000000.
+Value Displays the access type and the value (using the access size) for the location or area you want to log accesses to.
+For example, if zero is read using a byte access it will be displayed as $0 \times 00$ , and for a long access it will be displayed as $0 \times 00000000$ .
 To specify what data you want to log accesses to, use the Data Log breakpoint dialog box.
-See Data Log breakpoints dialog box, page 130.

-Address

-The actual memory address that is accessed.
+See Data Log breakpoints dialog box , page 133.
+Address The actual memory address that is accessed.
 For example, if only a byte of a word is accessed, only the address of the byte is displayed.
 The address is calculated as base address + offset, where the base address is retrieved from the Data Log breakpoint dialog box and the offset is retrieved from the logs.
 If the log from the target system does not provide the debugger with an offset, the offset contains + ?.
-If you want the offset to be displayed, select the Value + exact addr option in the SWO Setup dialog box.
+If you want the offset to be displayed (for the C-SPY I-jet driver and the C-SPY J-Link driver), select the Value + exact addr option in the SWO Configuration dialog box.

-^{} You can double-click a line in the display area.
+\ You can double-click a line in the display area.
 If the value of the PC for that line is available in the source code, the editor window displays the corresponding source code (this does not include library source code).